-Due to the nut based crust and chocolate filling, it isn’t low calorie or fat free, but I can guarantee it’s healthier and better for you than a majority of the sugar-filled chocolate tarts out there, and isn’t any less delicious!
+Due to the nut-based crust and chocolate filling, it isn’t low calorie or fat-free, but I can guarantee it’s healthier and better for you than a majority of the sugar-filled chocolate tarts out there and isn’t any less delicious!

 It’s easy, sweet, decadent, gorgeous, and impressive.
 And not loaded with all that bad-for-you stuff.
 What’s not to love?!

-- 1 cup (240ml) canned coconut milk
+- ⅔ cup canned full-fat coconut milk

-- 12 oz.
-(280g) bittersweet chocolate, finely chopped
+- 8 oz. dark chocolate finely chopped

-- 1/2 cup (40g) unsweetened coconut flakes
+- ½ cup (40g) unsweetened coconut flakes

 - A pinch of sea salt

-- Transfer dough to a greased 9-inch tart pan with a removable bottom.
-Using a measuring cup or your fingers, evenly press dough in bottom and up sides of pan.
+Transfer dough prepared pan.
+Using a measuring cup or your fingers, evenly press dough in bottom and up sides of the pan.

 Recipe adapted from Gourmande In The Kitchen